g-a-d/aws-kms-sign-csr/README.md

 # aws-kms-sign-csr

-Given an existing CSR and a keypair in AWS KMS, this script:
+Given an existing CSR (in PEM format) and a keypair in AWS KMS, this script:
 * updates the public key to the public key of the asymmetric keypair
 * signs the CSR with the private key of the asymmetric keypair